Police investigate after £8,000 garden equipment stolen from Clipstone

-Police issue statement after£8,000 worth of garden tools including ride on mower stolen in Clipstone
+Police issue statement after £8k worth of garden tools including ride on mower stolen in Clipstone

-Police are investigating following the theft of a ride-on mower, trailer and garden tools valued at £8,000 from a Clipstone cemetery carpark.
+Police are investigating the theft of a ride-on mower, trailer and garden tools valued at £8,000 from Clipstone Cemetery.

-The equipment included a yellow Cub Cadet ride on mower, trailer, hedge cutters, two smaller mowers, strimmers, leaf blower, and other equipment was taken from a storage container on the carpark by Clipstone Parish Cemetery.
+The equipment included a yellow Cub Cadet ride-on mower, trailer, hedge cutters, two smaller mowers, strimmers, a leaf blower, and other equipment was taken from a storage container on the car park by Clipstone Parish Cemetery.

-Police are now calling for anyone who may have seen anything suspicious between 1pm, November 17 and 8am the following day, to get in touch.
+Police are now calling for anyone who may have seen anything suspicious between 1pm on November 17 and 8am the following day, to get in touch with them.

 PC Scott Chambers, of Nottinghamshire Police, said: “We are investigating a report of a burglary at Clipstone cemetery in which a trailer, ride on mower, hedge cutters and other tools were stolen from a shipping container.